Skip to content

 // campaign still running

-Here, sendEmailBatch does not leave the error to cross the process boundary.
-It decides its own failure result, the later wait(emailStatusFuture) receives an ordinary value, and the current scope can continue.
+The sendEmailBatch routine handles the error before it crosses the process boundary.
+It turns the local failure into an ordinary result, the later wait(emailStatusFuture) receives that value, and the current scope can continue.

-If the try...catch waits until an outer wait(emailStatusFuture), the process failure has already driven the current scope into failure convergence.
+If the try...catch is moved out around wait(emailStatusFuture), the process failure has already driven the current scope into failure convergence.